 Could it be that as I age, I'll have more of a fear of getting on with living and doing, as the reality of there being less of life in front of me dawns?
 Will you dominate my persona to the point I won't even bother leaving the bed to shower or eat, hoping to compost away in my filth until I escape the chore of living altogether?

 You are like arthritis of the mind.
 Turning up and ceasing the muscles of motivation.
-Flashing up trailers in my mind of shows I want to watch on Netflix, remembering that door handle I needed to fix or reminding me that such a thing as social media exists and I haven't checked in the last four minutes if Judd Apatow liked one of my tweets .
+Flashing up trailers in my mind of shows I want to watch on Netflix, remembering that door handle I needed to fix or reminding me that such a thing as social media exists or that I haven't checked in the last four minutes to see if Judd Apatow liked one of my tweets .

 Even writing this post I am three days late to the keyboard.
 To avoid it I've made pumpkin soup, watched a Mel Gibson movie and taken a bubble bath.
-Sure, this may sound like a normal Sunday to some of you but not I!
-I am you and 34...for a few more days.
+Sure, this may sound like a normal Sunday from some but not I!
+I am young and 34...for a few more days.
 There are things to do.
 They don't include experimenting with vegetable stock bases, understanding the cinematic vision of an anti-Semite catholic or wrinkling up with Mr Matey.

 I look back on my life so far and wonder if I have achieved enough?
 Are there enough stories?
-Will the chapters of my memoirs entitled 'Youth' be the best bits?
-Or will it be more a book about overcoming feet fungus in your retirement years whilst travelling Scandinavia by kayak (I don't actually want to do that.
+Will the chapter of my memoirs entitled 'Youth' be the best bit?
+Or will it be mostly about overcoming feet fungus in my retirement years whilst travelling Scandinavia by kayak (I don't actually want to do that.
 Kayaking that is.
 The feet fungus thing is a no-brainer, should I ever suffer from it.)